New COVID-19 cases plummet in Kansas

 >> See how your community has fared with recent coronavirus cases

-Within Kansas, the worst weekly outbreaks on a per-person basis were in Rawlins, Doniphan and Marshall counties.
-Adding the most new cases overall were Sedgwick County, with 193 cases; Johnson County, with 183 cases; and Wyandotte County, with 59.
-Weekly case counts rose in 33 counties from the previous week.
-The worst increases from the prior week's pace were in Rawlins, Marshall and Doniphan counties.

-In Kansas, 19 people were reported dead of COVID-19 in the week ending Sunday.
-In the week before that, 19 people were reported dead.
+In Kansas, eight people were reported dead of COVID-19 in the week ending Sunday.
+In the week before that, 19 people were were reported dead.

 >> Track coronavirus cases across the United States